dot-home/gitcmd-abbrev/README.md

   see.

-- `logp`, `logp1`, `slp1`: As `logs` with the diff from the previous commit as well. `logp1` does this for a single commit, rather than all commits down that branch of the graph. `slp1` does the same with a few blank lines prefixed to clearly separate the commit from previous output in the terminal.
+- `logp`, `logp1`, `slp1`: As `logs` with the diff from the previous commit (`--patch`) as well. `logp1` does this for a single commit, rather than all commits down that branch of the graph. `slp1` does the same with a few blank lines prefixed to clearly separate the commit from previous output in the terminal.
 (This is useful mainly on tall terminal windows.)

-- `logb`: Brief (one line per commit) graph of current or specified branches.
+- `logb`: Brief (one line per commit) graph of current or specified refs.
 The $LESS variable will have `-RS` appended to enable proper display of colour and turn off line wrapping so that all commits take up one line.
 (You can scroll left and right to see more of the commit summary line.)

-- `logab`: As `logb` but for all branches in the repo.
+- `logab`: As `logb` but for all heads in the repo.

-- `logh`: Show "recent" (within a week) changes on branches.
+- `logh`: Show "recent" (within a week) changes on all heads.
   (The implementation of this needs to be improved.)

 - `logm`: Brief graph with commit metadata, using two lines per commit.
-The first line gives the abbreviated commit ID, age of the commit, author, and branch information.
+The first line gives the abbreviated commit ID, age of the commit, author, and ref information.
 The second line is the commit summary line.

-- `logmn`: As `logm` without merge commits.
+- `logmn`: As `logm` without single-parent merge commits.

 ### Branch Information (git branch/checkout/etc.)